Printer Friendly Send to Friend

 Q: My petitioner employer took a security deposit for my H-1B.
 Do I get it back if my H-1B gets denied?

-Q: My employer is refusing to give me any details of my H1b, what can I do?
+Q: My employer is refusing to give me any details of my H1b; what can I do?
 Are there any legal remedies?

 Q: My employer collected $X for my H1b in the form of a check.
 My H1b did not get picked in the lottery.
 Can I complain to USCIS?

-A: It is illegal to pay the petitioner to file H1b petition for you.
+A: It is illegal to pay the petitioner to file the H1b petition for you.
 You still paid the money to the petitioner.
-Now that your petition didn't get picked, you can't really complain to the USCIS.
+Now that your petition didn’t get picked, you can’t really complain to the USCIS.

 Q: My employer collected H1b fees.
-Can I do something about it as I did not know it was illegal to pay them for H1b?
+Can I do something about it as I did not know it was illegal to pay them for the H1b?

 A: H1b law requires employers to pay the full salary while you are on bench.
 You are risking the loss of your status and future immigration benefits.